 - Shirt design

-The raw dress shirt fabric is measured and cut to desirable pattern size for each element of the shirt.
+The raw dress shirt fabric is measured and cut to the desirable pattern size for each element of the shirt.
 If you are buying from a large company, the creator of the shirts may source the treated non-iron fabric from a separate manufacturer.

 - Non-iron treatment

-The formal shirt is then treated with the chemicals (i.e. Formaldehyde) mentioned previously and therefore bonding the molecules within the fibres of the shirt, making it much more difficult to crease.
+The formal shirt is then treated with the chemicals (i.e. Formaldehyde) mentioned previously and therefore bonded to the molecules within the fibres of the shirt, making it much more difficult to crease.
 Once this is complete, the shirt is then heated to high temperatures to secure the benefits of the non-iron shirt.

 - Pressed, Folded and Packed